 - Balance sheets and other financial statements are filtered or aggregated views of the ledger, capital and cash accounts

 - The rules of double-entry bookkeeping provide consistency and referential integrity

 - A Chart of accounts is a system catalog (metadata dictionary)

-In other words, Italian merchants in the Middle Ages invented fully-functional, manually-operated relational database management systems which satisfy every definition and description of modern systems in every respect, except they have nothing to do with computers.
+In other words, medieval merchants in northern Italy had invented fully-functional, manually-operated relational database management systems which satisfy every definition and description of modern systems in every respect, except they have nothing to do with computers.

 This astonishing fact stands as evidence that computers and technology have not fundamentally changed the basic nature of information management as has been assumed since the 1970's.
 It reestablishes that information management is a business discipline, rather than a technology or even a hybrid discipline; and that the business discipline of information management is, indeed, based on fundamental principles.
 And not just any fundamental principles but principles considered by some to be the most fundamental of all principles.
 Kurt Gödel, the best friend of Albert Einstein and whom their colleagues saw as his intellectual equal, described mathematical logic as:

 a science prior to all others, which contains the ideas and principles underlying all sciences" (1945)

 Double-entry bookkeeping came from the same spirit which produced the systems of Galileo and Newton, and the subject matter of modern physics and chemistry.

-Double-entry bookkeeping is based on ... the basic principle of quantification which has delivered up to us all the wonders of nature, and which appeared here for the first time in human history in all its clarity.
+Double-entry bookkeeping is based on ... the basic principle of quantification which has delivered up to us all the wonders of nature, and which appeared here for the first time in human history in all its clarity."
+(1919)